edurant/edurant.github.io/advising/index.md

 Forms for declaring a minor, changing/adding a major, etc., are available on the <a href="https://www.msoe.edu/academics/departments/registrar/#Student+Forms">Registrar's website</a>.

 ## Two-degree Tracks
-Two-degree tracks exist for CE in combination with CS, EE and SE.
+Two-degree tracks exist for CPE in combination with CS, EE and SE.
 These tracks are laid out for 5 years, but students have accelerated the course sequence and finished in one or two quarters beyond 4 years.
 Please see your advisor or program director for more information.

 ## Internship and Job Search Resources
 * Talk with your faculty and advisor